Link to Apply: Apply - CÚRAM (universityofgalway.ie)

 Submission of the Application

 Once the online application system is closed, all applications will be checked for eligibility.
-All applicants will be informed of the results of eligibility checking.
+All applicants will be informed of the results of Preliminary eligibility checking.
 If an application is found to be ineligible, applicants will be provided with an explanation of the grounds for ineligibility.

 Each eligible application will undergo external international peer-review.
 Three independent experts (Peer Review Panel) will evaluate each proposal in line with the evaluation criteria described in the Guide for Applicants.